Donald Forrester Brown: Victoria Cross

 Brown's company commander had recommended him for a Distinguished Conduct Medal for his actions on 15 September.
 In a letter to Brown's father, his battalion commander hoped that the recommendation would be upgraded to a Victoria Cross (VC).
 The VC, instituted in 1856, was the highest award for valour that could be bestowed on a soldier of the British Empire.
 The senior leadership of the NZEF were slow to recognise Brown's gallantry and it was not until the officers of his battalion lobbied for a VC nomination that any progress was made.
-The award of the VC to Brown was gazetted on 15 June 1917.
+The award of the VC to Brown appeared in The London Gazette on 15 June 1917.
 The citation read:

 Brown's VC was only the second to be awarded to a soldier of the NZEF and the first as a result of an action on the Western Front.
-Arthur Foljambe, the 2nd Earl of Liverpool and New Zealand's Governor General, duly presented the VC to Brown's father in a ceremony at Oamaru on 30 August 1917.
+Arthur Foljambe, the 2nd Earl of Liverpool and New Zealand's Governor General, presented the VC to Brown's father in a ceremony at Oamaru on 30 August 1917.
 The medal remains in the possession of his family but it has been loaned for display at Waitaki Boys' High School, the QEII Army Memorial Museum in Waiouru and the North Otago Museum.

 Brown is buried at Warlencourt British Cemetery, France.
 A memorial tablet in his honour was unveiled in the Oamaru Municipal Chambers on 27 October 1917.
 In 1919, as part of an effort to recognise men from North Otago who had been killed in the war, an oak tree was planted in his memory in Oamaru.
-There is also a plaque honouring him in Queen's Garden in Dunedin.
+There is also a plaque honouring him in Queens Gardens, Dunedin.